exis-io/Exis/CardsAgainstHumanityDemo/swiftCardsAgainst/README.md

 This project is the result of a [tutorial on getting started with exis](http://docs.exis.io/#/pages/samples/SwiftCardsTutorial.md).
 All our docs live at [docs.exis.io](http://docs.exis.io).

 This project lives at https://github.com/exis-io/CardsAgainst.
-You might be in a subtree.

 ## Building the Example